Akash52/awesome-javascript-concepts/README.md

 }
 ```
 ## Note
+### let, const and block scoping
+- Hoisting of let and const vary from the traditional hoisting of variables and functions.
+Both let and const are hoisted, but cannot be accessed before their declaration, because of Temporal Dead Zone

 ### Arrow functions
 - arrows share the same lexical this as their surrounding code.

 ## Template Strings
 - Template strings provide syntactic sugar for constructing strings.

 ## Destructuring
 - extracting multiple values from data stored in (possibly nested) objects and Arrays.

 ## Destructuring
 - extracting multiple values from data stored in (possibly nested) objects and Arrays.